vladkrotov/APAstyle/README.md

-# APAstyle An R tool for generating APA-compliant output for basic statistical tests in R.
+# APAstyle An R tool for generating APA-compliant output for basic statistical tests in R. I am testing GitHub